kbs1/verus-staking-cli/README.md

 running.
 Otherwise you risk script failures with an inconsistent state as a result, should the `verusd` daemon become unexpectedly unavailable.

 You may alter the crontab to run the scripts at any schedule.
 For example you can execute the shielding operation every minute if desired.
-Scripts contain protections that won't allow critical tasks (such as shielding and unshielding) to overlap, so no harm is caused if scripts are invoked by cron arbitrarily fast.
+Scripts contain protections that won't allow critical tasks (such as shielding and unshielding) to overlap, so no harm is caused if scripts are invoked by CRON arbitrarily fast.

 To view operations log at any time, simply `tail ..._LOG` to view recent output of that command.